Play Audio

 RELATED: How To Investigate an Employee Harassment Complaint >>

-If you work with a professional employer organization like Axcet HR Solutions, the PEO can assist with gathering information and writing a response on your behalf.
-This best practice ensures the complaint is fully addressed.
+If you partner with a certified professional employer organization (PEO) like Axcet HR Solutions, your PEO can assist with gathering relevant documentation and drafting a compliant, comprehensive position statement.

 RELATED: Retaliation Claims - Why There's Never a Good Time To Get Even >>